VulcanJS/vulcan-npm/CONTRIBUTE.md

 See [this long standing VS code ticket](https://github.com/microsoft/vscode/issues/12463)/

+If you want to specifiy the files to include in the build, look at `tsconfig.build.json` instead.
+This is the file that will actually be used by `ts-loader`.

 #### TypeScript syntax not recknognized in end-application

 You are importing non built code directly.
 Example: